citp/privacy-policy-historical/c/ch/che/checkyourfact.com.md

-> *The following text is extracted and transformed from the checkyourfact.com privacy policy that was archived on 2018-12-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181225234156id_/http%3A//checkyourfact.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the checkyourfact.com privacy policy that was archived on 2019-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190625232925id_/https%3A//checkyourfact.com/privacy-policy) for the most accurate reproduction.*

 # None

 #### Effective Date: May 10, 2016.

-The Daily Caller (THE DC or we) is the owner and operator of checkyourfact.com (the Website), a comprehensive news website providing original reporting, updated links to the latest news, analysis of current events, satire, research on current policy issues, columns from thought leaders, and other content.
-We may also offer checkyourfact.com mobile applications Applications).
+The Daily Caller (THE DC or we) is the owner and operator of [checkyourfact.com](http://checkyourfact.com/) (the Website), a fact-checking website that evaluates the claims of politicians, issue-based advocacy groups and prominent figures in the liberal and conservative media.
+We may also offer [checkyourfact.com](http://checkyourfact.com/) mobile applications (Applications).

 In this Privacy Policy (Policy), we describe the information that we collect about you as you use our Website, Application, and our products and services contained in our Website, Application, and offline (collectively, our Services).
 This Policy applies to information that we collect online and offline.